osamuaoki/imediff/README.md

   * https://packages.debian.org/sid/imediff (binary package in Debian)
   * https://bugs.debian.org/cgi-bin/pkgreport.cgi?repeatmerged=0;src=imediff (BTS)

-This is written by Osamu Aoki on February 2019
+This is written by Osamu Aoki on February 2019 and updated on August 2020.